 20+ BEST PLACES TO STOP ON YOUR CALIFORNIA COAST ROAD TRIP: SAN FRANCISCO TO LOS ANGELES

-If you’ve never been to San Francisco and you have a few days, I’d recommend spending 2-3 days to take in all that the city has to offer.
-Spend a day knocking out the tourist attractions such as visiting Fisherman’s Wharf, touring Alcatraz Island, walking across the Golden Gate Bridge, and shopping in Union Square.
+If you’ve never been to San Francisco and you have a few days, I’d recommend spending 2-3 full days in SF to take in all that the city has to offer.
+Spend a day knocking out the tourist attractions such as visiting Fisherman’s Wharf, touring Alcatraz Island, walking across the Golden Gate Bridge, grabbing dinner and drinks in North Beach, and shopping in Union Square.